 You are born and raised in London.
 Why did you consciously decide to stay in London?

-I was born and raised in London up until the age of about thirteen, fourteen and I was a bit of a naughty kid.
-I went to an all girls Catholic church school, which you think would be a good thing, taught by nuns, but I was quite naughty and I used to love just after school to get on the bus and just riding all over London and meeting people all over the place.
+I was born and raised in London up until the age of about thirteen or fourteen and I was a bit of a naughty kid.
+I went to an all girls Catholic church school, which you think would be a good thing, taught by nuns.
+But I was quite naughty and I used to love just after school getting on the bus and riding all over London and meeting people all over the place.
 And I used to hang out with lots of boys, I was a bit of a tomboy as well and my mother just said “No, no, this isn’t going into a good place”.
 So, when I was fourteen she put me on a train and send me to Cambridge.
 But you know what, that’s probably the best thing that anyone has ever done for me, because if she hadn’t done this I don’t think I would be sitting here now talking to you.
 I don’t know what I would be doing.
-But I wouldn’t have slowed down and just knuckled down and got on with work.
-So the truthful thing is, I lived in Cambridge from about the age of fourteen up until nineteen and then came back to London, because, as much as sometimes London gets on your nerves and people are so aggressive and you got to walk quickly, you can’t walk slowly in London, as much as all those things are the case, I just love the energy.
+But I wouldn’t have slowed down and got on with work.
+So the truthful thing is, I lived in Cambridge from about the age of fourteen until nineteen and then came back to London, because, as much as sometimes London gets on your nerves and people are so aggressive and you got to walk quickly, I just love the energy.
 That’s why.

 The living conditions in London are renowned for being poor.
-What is so exciting about the city, that people put up with incredible high rents and heavily overcrowded spaces?
+What’s so exciting about the city, that people put up with incredibly high rents and heavily overcrowded spaces?

 It’s funny.
-Even when I travel sometimes, it’s weird but I get on the train and I go to somewhere like Manchester and since you leave London I literally feel my shoulders ease up, you literally feel that you’re relaxing or that just something’s been taken away from you, which is really beautiful.
-But I can only stand so much of that and I think a lot of people find that, that as much as they love going to the countryside after a while you have to come back, particularly if you are creative.
+When I travel sometimes to get on the train and go to somewhere like Manchester, the minute I leave London I literally feel my shoulders ease up.
+You literally feel that you’re relaxing or that just something’s been taken away from you, which is beautiful.
+But I can only stand so much of that and I think a lot of people find that as much as they love going to the country that after a while you have to come back to the city, particularly if you are creative.

 The other place I could live and up until the beginning of this year I was going to live there, was in Mexico at a place called Tulum, which is really beautiful.
 It’s a real Mayan place, it’s got so much history and it’s so so beautiful, I can not even describe.
-My boyfriend lives there and I sold my house in London, packed everything up, sold lots of stuff or just gave lots of things away, people thought I was crazy.
-I was going to live there but I decided not to and it’s for the same reason.
-As much as I love being in a beautiful place like that after a while if there’s not a buzz or an energy, it doesn’t matter how beautiful it is, it doesn’t matter.
+My boyfriend lives there and I sold my house in London, packed everything up, sold lots of stuff or just gave lots of things away.
+People thought I was crazy.
+I was going to live there but I decided not to and it’s for the same reason I just mentioned.
+As much as I love being in a beautiful place after a while if there’s not a buzz or an energy, it doesn’t matter how beautiful it is, it doesn’t matter.
 Maybe it’s just something in me, I always find I have to come back.
 Or New York, I could live in New York easily.
 That’s my next plan to live or work more in New York.

 Which places in London do you enjoy hanging out?